Anti-corruption campaign under Xi Jinping: Campaign oversight

 The agency directly charged with overseeing the campaign is the CCDI, which, at the time of the campaign, was headed by Secretary Wang Qishan, a politician known for his work in the financial sector and one of the seven members of the CCP Politburo Standing Committee.
 Wang was in charge of the day-to-day execution of the campaign.
 The CCDI's official mandate is to enforce party discipline, combat malfeasance, and punish party members for committing offenses.
 The CCDI is an internal agency of the party and therefore does not have judicial authority.
 In general, the CCDI investigates officials and, when necessary, forwards evidence gathered to judicial organs, such as the Supreme People's Procuratorate (in charge of investigation and prosecution), which proceeds to charge the accused with criminal wrongdoing and move the case to trial.

-While the CCDI formally reports into the Party Congress, nominally the highest representative body of the party which gathers once every five years, and is intended to be an 'independent' agency from a constitutional standpoint, in practice ultimate oversight of the agency falls under the purview of Xi Jinping by virtue of holding the office of General Secretary (i.e., de facto leader).
+While the CCDI formally reports into the CCP National Congress, nominally the highest representative body of the party which gathers once every five years, and is intended to be an 'independent' agency from a constitutional standpoint, in practice ultimate oversight of the agency falls under the purview of Xi Jinping by virtue of holding the office of General Secretary (i.e., de facto leader).
 Xi, who also directs anti-graft efforts of the military through his holding the office of Chairman of the Central Military Commission (i.e., commander-in-chief).
 The majority of reporting on the campaign by media sources has highlighted Xi Jinping's direct involvement in managing the campaign, which has become a central hallmark of his term in office.
 However, formal disciplinary measures meted out to high-ranking officials, such as former Politburo members, must undergo ratification by the sitting Politburo.
+According to The Wall Street Journal, anti-corruption punishment to officials at or above the vice ministerial level need approval from Xi.